HIV Prevention

 Key Points

-- Protect others if you have HIV: Take HIV medicine (called antiretroviral therapy or ART) as prescribed by your doctor.
-ART can reduce the amount of HIV in the blood (called viral load) to the point where a test cannot detect it (called an undetectable viral load).
-If you have an undetectable viral load, you will not transmit HIV to your partner through sex.
+• Protect others if you have HIV: Take HIV medicine (called antiretroviral therapy or ART) as prescribed by your doctor.
+When taken as prescribed, HIV medicines can eliminate nearly any risk that you will transmit HIV to your partner through sex.

 How is HIV transmitted?